- American Studies (18)

 Exploration of an advanced major area of management, depending on student interest.
 May be repeated as topics change.
 Prerequisites: junior standing or permission of instructor.
 Occasionally.

 Capstone course requiring the application of all business disciplines to real-world problems.
 Focuses on the decision-making process for the manager as a strategist and organization builder.
-Prerequisites: Completion of all required MGT courses (except MGT 451 which can be taken concurrently), a grade C or higher in MGT 301 and senior standing, or permission of instructor.
+Prerequisites: Completion of MGT 214, MGT 301, Mgt 319, and MGT 331, a grade C or higher in MGT 301 and senior standing, or permission of instructor.
 Fall, Spring.

 An opportunity to compare management theory with practice through on-the-job experience in participating organizations.
 Regular meetings with the instructor ensure maximum learning.
 A research paper is required.
 May be repeated for a total of 8 credits.
 Cannot be used to fulfill required mgt elective.
 Prerequisites: 2.50 GPA overall and permission of instructor.
 Graded Pass/Fail.
 Fall, Spring.